 Next: A wedding she’ll be included in

 She’ll score an invite to Harry’s wedding

 Things will go quite differently for Ferguson when it comes to Prince Harry’s wedding, however.
-She’ll score an invite, Us Weekly reported.
-A source was quoted saying Harry has always intended to invite his aunt, the duchess.
+She’ll score an invite after all.
+In fact, a source was quoted saying Harry has always intended to invite his aunt, the duchess.